Consumer behavior in marketing

 How many decisions do you make during the day?
 What do I want for lunch?
 Do I want to go for coffee?
 Should I buy those jeans?

 Decisions we make automatically, significant to marketers.
-Understanding the mind of the consumer - their thought processes when making a decision - means that marketing teams can use these insights to target their strategies and increase revenue.
+Understanding the mind of the consumer - their thought processes when making a decision - means that marketing teams can use these consumer insights to target their strategies and increase revenue.

 Boom… a marketing win!